particle-iot/docs/src/content/tools/developer-tools/json.md

 CBOR is a compact binary representation of structured data that can be converted to and from JSON.

 {{> json-to-cbor rows="10" cols="90"}}

+{{!--
+### Variant generator

+Using the Variant class to generate JSON data on-device can simplify your code and greatly reduce data size, because in Device OS 6.2 and later, your object is transparently converted to CBOR over the air and converted to JSON in the cloud.

+{{> json-to-variant rows="10" cols="90"}}

+--}}